 Pho Styles & Variations

 The Northern Pho value the clearness with mild in spice and natural sweetness in the Pho broth or soup base.
-The broth has to be clear to be considered as delicious, period.
-In addition, Northerners prefer their Pho with wider noodle, lots of scallion stem, chopped green onion, some cilantro, meat(rare beef, well done brisket/heel, etc.) but just one kind at a time and few to none of accompanying vegetables(usually just basil).
-Condiments are simply fish sauce, pickle garlic and chili sauce.
+The broth has to be clear to be considered as a delicious, period.
+In addition, Northerners prefer their Pho with wider noodles, lots of scallion stem, chopped green onion, some cilantro, meat(rare beef, well-done brisket/heel, etc.) but just one kind at a time and few to none of accompanying vegetables(usually just basil).
+Condiments are simply fish sauce, pickled garlic, and chili sauce.
 If comparing all the Pho styles, a Northern Pho bowl could be label as “light” in every aspect: concentrated beef flavor, mildly scent of spice, lightly “umami” sweet, distinct beef taste, etc.

 The Southerner’s Pho, or Pho Saigon, in contrast, is a combination of everything.
-This demonstrated in the broth (mixed bone instead of just beef bone), combination topping – rare, well done beef, tendon, tripe, etc. and with beef meatball too.
-Even the accompanying garnishment much more complex, they’re included but not limit to: chopped green onion, thin sliced onion, fried onion, culantro, basil, mint, cilantro, bean sprout, sprout, lime, fresh chili pepper, etc. The condiments are usually chili sauce (Sriracha, garlic chili paste, pickled chili etc.) and Hoisin sauce with some lime juice for seasoning.
-As a result, the Southern Pho flavor is heavier, spicier, more complex and sweeter too.
+This demonstrated in the broth (mixed bone instead of just beef bone), combination topping – rare, well-done beef, tendon, tripe, etc. and with beef meatball too.
+Even the accompanying garnishment much more complex, they’re included but not limited to the chopped green onion, thin-sliced onion, fried onion, cilantro, basil, mint, cilantro, bean sprout, sprout, lime, fresh chili pepper, etc. The condiments are usually chili sauce (Sriracha, garlic chili paste, pickled chili, etc.) and Hoisin sauce with some lime juice for seasoning.
+As a result, the Southern Pho flavor is heavier, spicier, more complex, and sweeter too.

-Then there’s some variant like the California style Pho which is modified from the Southern style to accommodate the western culture/global taste difference.
+Then there’s some variant like the California style Pho which is modified from the Southern-style to accommodate the western culture/global taste difference.
 The bowl size used is also larger to fit the bigger appetite.
-In some area, due to limit stock and ingredient varieties, substitution can be made to generate similar taste.
+In some areas, due to limit stock and ingredient varieties, substitution can be made to generate similar tastes.
 Often, if you can’t find an ingredient listed, either substitute or skip it.
 It doesn’t hurt or affect the final result that much, in fact, that may create a new Pho variation that you might want to come back to.

 Cooking the ‘perfect’ Pho Broth or Soup base

-Pho broth is the key and time consuming element that will determine your bowl a ‘Yay’ or ‘Nay’ no matter what style of Pho that you’re cooking.
-The best Pho broth will be smell great, taste good, and in presentable manner (no gooey, yucky residue).
-In order to achieve that you have to be careful and detail when processing bones for stocking, cooking broth, gathering spice pouch, etc. Generally, Pho Broth should be started preparing 7-8 hours in advance or the night before.Due to time consuming, you should make stock in large batches and freeze them in large serving quartz cubes for subsequent uses.
+Pho broth is the key and time-consuming element that will determine your bowl a ‘Yay’ or ‘Nay’ no matter what style of Pho that you’re cooking.
+The best Pho broth will be smell great, taste good, and in a presentable manner (no gooey, yucky residue).
+In order to achieve that you have to be careful and detail when processing bones for stocking, cooking broth, gathering spice pouch, etc. Generally, Pho Broth should be started preparing 7-8 hours in advance or the night before.Due to time-consuming, you should take stock in large batches and freeze them in large serving quartz cubes for subsequent uses.
 Every time you want a quick Pho, just pop a cube then reheat, add the spice pouch, and season.

 Picking the “Bones” for Pho

 Virtually any beef bones, as long as they’re fresh, would work for making Pho beef broth.
-As said above, you could even throw in chicken or pork bones to get the special combine taste (most Vietnam Southerner prefer this) or just concentrate the flavor on beef like the Northerners do.
+As said above, you could even throw in chicken or pork bones to get the special combined taste (most Vietnam Southerner prefer this) or just concentrate the flavor on beef as the Northerners do.

-Of course, there are certain types of bones that work better than the rest, however, couple up with Pho special spice, right technique and throw in some secret ingredient; the different in quality will not be noticeable.
-If you must, the best type to make the Pho stock is knuckle bones with lit bits meat, which is rich in flavor and full of gelatin body surely make the difference in your Pho broth.
+Of course, there are certain types of bones that work better than the rest, however, couple up with Pho special spice, the right technique and throw in some secret ingredient; the difference in quality will not be noticeable.
+If you must, the best type to make the Pho stock is knucklebones with lit bits meat, which is rich in flavor and full of gelatin body surely make the difference in your Pho broth.

-You can find knuckle bones at Asian grocery or local butcher.
-Some online retailers also carry them, but still I prefer the traditional local, fresh, touch & feel when buying raw products.
-Grass-fed beef work better, but not that much so that you’d stressed out for it.
-If you can’t find knuckle bones, try back rib, oxtail, neck, etc. Worst case scenario: you can’t find any bone, throw in some meat and cans of beef stock will do.Ask your butcher to cut the bones into handful chunks for easier handling and time saving.
+You can find knucklebones at an Asian grocery or local butcher.
+Some online retailers also carry them, but still, I prefer the traditional local, fresh, touch & feel when buying raw products.
+Grass-fed beef works better, but not that much so that you’d stressed out for it.
+If you can’t find knucklebones, try back rib, oxtail, neck, etc. Worst case scenario: you can’t find any bone, throw in some meat, and cans of beef stock will do.Ask your butcher to cut the bones into handful chunks for easier handling and time saving.

 Priming the Bones

-To have the finished Pho broth clear and full flavor while being free of overpower beef smell, you have to take some time preparing them before adding to that big stockpot.
-The procedure below is specially for preparing beef bones when making the stock for Pho.
+To have the finished Pho broth clear and full flavor while being free of overpowering beef smell, you have to take some time preparing them before adding to that big stockpot.
+The procedure below is especially for preparing beef bones when making the stock for Pho.

 Bones are full of impurity and overpower beefy smell that you wouldn’t want to add to your Pho broth.
 Go ahead wash and rinse your bones to remove some of these particles.

-Then soak all bones in an acidic mixture of water, smashed ginger and vinegar/lime juice for about 30minutes to an hour.
-The Ratio: a quarter size piece of smashed ginger and 1 Tbsp vinegar or lime juice (with skin) for every 2 lbs of bones at water-filled level.
+Then soak all bones in an acidic mixture of water, smashed ginger, and vinegar/lime juice for about 30minutes to an hour.
+The Ratio: a quarter-size piece of smashed ginger and 1 Tbsp vinegar or lime juice (with skin) for every 2 lbs of bones at a water-filled level.

 Afterward, rinse the bone off.
-Use a small toothbrush to brush off excess impurity that still linger.
+Use a small toothbrush to brush off excess impurity that still lingers.